 Project Selections for InVEST-23

 This InVEST solicitation was targeted to small instruments and instrument subsystems that can advance technology to enable relevant Earth science measurements.
 The call was limited to in-space validation only, and targeted technology validation on the CubeSat, SmallSat, and hosted payload platforms.
-NASA received a total of 15 proposals in response to this NRA and has selected one proposal and categorized one additional proposal as selectable for funding.
+NASA received a total of 15 proposals in response to this NRA and has selected two proposals (originally one proposal was selected and a second proposal was categorized as ‘selectable for funding’).
 The total funding for these investigations is approximately $18 million dollars.
-The selected proposal is as follows:

 Gravitational Reference Advanced Technology Test In Space (GRATTIS)